California Initiative to Advance Precision Medicine Advisory Council

 Meet California Precision Medicine Advisory Council.

-The Newsom Administration has created a new California Precision Medicine Advisory Council to provide high-level guidance to the Governor’s Office of Planning and Research on matters relating to the CIAPM program.
+The Newsom Administration created a new California Precision Medicine Advisory Council to provide high-level guidance to the Governor’s Office of Planning and Research on matters relating to the CIAPM program.
 Members were selected by the Governor and the Legislature, and are experts in precision medicine.
 They represent patient advocacy and community groups, academia, private industry, health policy, clinical providers, venture capital and philanthropy.
 They are experts in the areas of data science, bioinformatics, pharmacology, community engagement, medical devices, and public health.

 Dr. Nadine Burke Harris is an award-winning physician, researcher and advocate dedicated to changing the way our society responds to one of the most serious, expensive and widespread public health crises of our time: childhood trauma.
 She was appointed as California’s first-ever Surgeon General by Governor Gavin Newsom in January 2019.
 Her career has been dedicated to serving vulnerable communities and combating the root causes of health disparities.